seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **BASSANIO**
 Since I have your good leave to go away,
 I will make haste: but, till I come again,
-No bed shall e’er be guilty of my stay,
+No bed shall e'er be guilty of my stay,
-No rest be interposer ’twixt us twain.
+No rest be interposer 'twixt us twain.

 *Exeunt*